MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

 This setting determines whether or not the client should set up sync for SharePoint Server or SharePoint in Microsoft 365 first during the first-run scenario when the account is the same for both SharePoint Server on-premises and SharePoint in Microsoft 365 in a hybrid scenario.

-If you set this setting's value to **1**, it is an indication that OneDrive should set up SharePoint Server on-premises first, followed by SharePoint in Microsoft 365.
+If you set this setting's value to **1**, it's an indication that OneDrive should set up SharePoint Server on-premises first, followed by SharePoint in Microsoft 365.

 The example for this setting in the .plist file is:
 ```xml